 With the following president, there was an attempt to nullify the Road-less rule.
 A lot of hassle, but no roads were built.
-Then President Obama gave green light to clear-cut on 381 acres in the remaining old growth forest of a Tongass National road-less area.
-This did not happen as a lawsuit stopped timber sale.
+Then-President Obama gave green light to clear-cut on 381 acres in the remaining old-growth forest of a Tongass National road-less area.
+This did not happen as a lawsuit stopped timber sales.

 Come and have a look at this majestic forest.
 Take your time to watch this video.

 The environmental groups call Tongass the Great Bear Rainforest.
 It is Earths largest remaining temperate rainforest, with western red cedar, Sitka spruce, and western hemlock.
 Along the coasts of its thousand islands, you can find 5 species of salmon.
 The forest is the habitat of brown and black bears, wolves, mountain goats, and Sitka black-tailed deer.

 You will be able to see the bald eagles and ravens roam the sky, and many migratory birds come to build their nests during the summer months on the archipelago.
 In the sea, you will be able to observe Orca and humpback whales together with sea lions, seals, and porpoises.
 A real heaven on earth.

 Up to 40% of this vast area is wetlands, snow, ice, and rock.
 No trees grow in this part.
 Some 10 million acres do have a forest growing, and they consider half of this area productive old-growth of which 4.500,000 acres are wilderness areas.
 Of all the old growth in the forest, only 11% of the remaining area will ever be harvested.